RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Introduction

+These observations motivate the need for a framework that combines physics-based inversion with strong data-driven priors while retaining scalability and generalization.
 Here, we develop a general framework, regularization by denoising using diffusion models for partial differential equations (RED-DiffEq), that integrates diffusion models directly into PDE-governed inverse problems as a regularization mechanism.
 Our approach leverages diffusion models to learn robust prior distributions over plausible solutions from synthetic datasets.
 By employing the pretrained diffusion model as a physics-aware regularization term, the regularization effect is achieved by calculating the residual between actual and predicted noise.
+Moreover, RED-DiffEq incorporates a flexible and scalable domain decomposition capability.
+By utilizing the Domain Decomposed Regularization (DDR) strategy, the framework allows for training on small sub-domains and seamless deployment on substantially larger domains without retraining.

 We demonstrate the effectiveness of RED-DiffEq through extensive validation on FWI, a challenging inverse problem in geophysics.
 Our results consistently show superior performance in accuracy and robustness compared to conventional regularization methods and existing diffusion-based approaches, both quantitatively and qualitatively.
-Notably, when trained on the OpenFWI dataset~\cite{openfwi}, RED-DiffEq demonstrates strong generalization ability to benchmark models such as Marmousi~\cite{marmousi} and Overthrust~\cite{overthrust}.
+Notably, when trained on the OpenFWI dataset (a large-scale synthetic seismic benchmark providing paired velocity models and simulated wavefield recordings~\cite{openfwi}), RED-DiffEq demonstrates strong generalization capabilities to benchmark models such as Marmousi~\cite{marmousi} and Overthrust~\cite{overthrust} enabled by domain decomposition.
 This highlights its potential for application to real-world field data.